edde-framework/edde/docs/ideas.md

 ## Logger

-`LogService` is done in a bit different way in Edde way incompatible with that strange [PSR](https://github.com/php-fig/log) thing out there.
+`LogService` is done in a bit different way in Edde way incompatible with that strange :astonished: [PSR](https://github.com/php-fig/log) thing out there.
 Main reason was to use one service through whole application and choose logger on fly.
-For example you can simply log to `stderr` and if you decide you want to disable this logger, it's enough to disable individual logger handling this type of `tag`.
+For example you can simply log to
+`stderr` and if you decide you want to disable this logger, it's enough to disable individual logger handling this type of `tag`.
 Such you can do logging to database, file or any kind of storage and simply enable/disable this logger in any environment without touching code.